ankitects/anki-manual/src/deck-options.md

 because of the high forgetting rate.

 This feature is still under development and may change in the future.

-**Ignore cards reviewed before**

-If set, cards reviewed before the provided date will be ignored when optimizing FSRS parameters.
-This can be useful if you imported someone else's scheduling data, or have changed the way you use the answer buttons.

-If you have reviewed all of your cards before the selected date and do not plan to add new cards, it is not recommended to use this feature, as the optimizer will have no data to work with.

 #### Learning and Re-learning Steps